Q: How do I apply for August Camp?

 A: Most days there will be hikes offered of 3 or more levels of difficulty and length.
-In addition, there will generally be a walk of perhaps 2 to 3 miles and approximately 500 feet of elevation gain.
 The A hikes are the longest, highest, fastest and most challenging, up to 15 miles and sometimes over 3000 feet of elevation gain.
 The C hikes are shorter, generally, about 4 to 5 miles, climb less, generally less than 1000 feet of elevation gain, and are at a slower pace.
 The B hikes are in between and generally at a less demanding pace than the A hikes.

 Q: At what altitude will I be hiking?

 The elevation is posted on the Site Information Page or on the August Camp Specifics document.